matsim-org/matsim-libs/contribs/simwrapper/README.md

 # SimWrapper

 Contrib to provide [SimWrapper](https://simwrapper.github.io/) integration.
-SimWrapper offers a huge amount of visualization possibilities in the webbrowser and enables the user to analyze, evaluate and disseminate MATSim runs visually.
+SimWrapper offers a huge amount of visualization possibilities in the webbrowser and enables users to analyze, evaluate and  disseminate MATSim runs visually.

-This extension allows you to easily create SimWrapper dashboards after runs have finished automatically.
+This extension allows you to automatically create SimWrapper dashboards after runs have finished.

 To use it, simply install the module: